RatthewMen/git-project-MATTHEW/README.md

 to-do list:
 1. finish 3.x assignments
+2. add comments to code to prep for collab work (4.0 stuff)

 How to read
-(Assignment number. part number. stretch challenge) and then the date New methods (with modifier and return type) and their discription Date + change log to method other misc changes
+(Assignment number.
+Part. stretch challenge) Date Method (with modifier and return type) and their discription Date + change log to method

+Changelog at the bottom

 Methods: